 What are the Public Holidays in Tonga?

 Don’t want your trip to Tonga to clash with a public holiday?
 Or perhaps you want to see how Tongans celebrate special events?
-You might even be on a work visa in Tonga wondering when you’re going to get your next day off?
-Whatever the reason, we’ve put together this handy guide of the public holidays in Tonga.
-We’ve also included a few more important dates that you need to know.
+You might even be on a work visa in Tonga wondering when you’re going to get your next day off.
+Whatever the reason, we’ve put together this handy guide for the public holidays in Tonga.
+What’s more, we’ve even included a few more important dates that you need to know.
 How nice!
 Check them out in our guide to public holidays in Tonga.

 Tonga’s public holidays are determined by a mix of Christian holidays and important dates concerning Tonga’s royal family.
-Here is a list of the public holidays in Tonga and little bit about why each public holiday is celebrated.
+Here is a list of the public holidays in Tonga and why each public holiday is celebrated.

 New Year’s Day

 The New Year’s Day public holiday is on January 1 each year.
 Public servants also get a day off on January 2.
 Tonga is the first country in the world to celebrate New Year’s Day due to its position near the International Date Line, as explained in What is the Tonga Time Zone?
 Check out Where to Spend New Year’s Eve in Tonga for ideas on how to celebrate.

 Good Friday is part of the Easter celebrations in Tonga.
 Dates are changeable from year to year and are determined by being the first Friday after the paschal full moon.
 Easter Sunday is also a holiday, but not an official public holiday as Tonga’s businesses do not operate on a Sunday anyway.